Getting ready to take your driver’s test can be quite the milestone.

 Understanding the Requirements

-To start, know what the DMV expects from you.
+First, get to know what the DMV expects from you.

-It covers traffic laws, road signs, and safe driving practices.
+For the written test, crack open your state’s driver’s manual—it’s packed with traffic laws, road signs, and safe driving practices.

 Training and Practice

-Focus on mastering these skills:
+Focus on mastering these essential skills:

 - Parallel parking